MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/collaboration.md

 # Collaboration

-Collaboration in MyAnalytics shows who you're working with most and how well you're maintaining your relationships at work.
+Collaboration in MyAnalytics shows who you're working with most.
 The **Collaboration** page shows your weekly collaboration averages, meeting habits, and communication habits.

-The **Weekly average** section shows an estimate of the time you've spent in the past 4 weeks in meetings, email, chats, and calls.
-It is measured as a percentage of your working week which is based on the activity in your working hours.
+The **Weekly average** section shows an estimate of how much time you spent in meetings, email, chats, and calls in the past four weeks.
+It's measured as a percentage of your work week, which is based on activity within your set working hours.

    ![MyAnalytics Collaboration page](../../Images/mya/use/collab.png)

-In the **Meeting habits** section, you can switch between the **Habits** and **Meetings** view.
-The **Habits** view shows your most common types of meetings:
+In the **Meeting habits** section, you can switch between the Habits view and the Meetings view.
+The **Habits** view shows data about your meeting habits based on the meetings on your calendar over the past four weeks:

    ![MyAnalytics Collaboration Meeting habits](../../Images/mya/use/collab-habits.png)